 Our Elementary Program provides a continuation of the Montessori Method and promotes intellectual curiosity, creativity and individual growth through academics, arts, athletics and a variety of enrichment activities.

-The transition from Preschool to Elementary is smooth within the Montessori classroom.
+The transition from Pre-K/Kindergarten to Elementary is smooth within the Montessori classroom.
 Many materials overlap in the beginning and are used in an efficient manner so that children adapt easily to the next level of education.

 The Montessori Elementary curriculum is based on the Montessori philosophy of ‘Cosmic Education.’
 Cosmic education is a method devised by Dr. Maria Montessori to use as the chief means of education in the period 6-12 years; it is a method of presenting the cosmic plan to children and allowing them to learn about the universe in an integrated way.